TanhyaB/nft-preview-card-component/README.md

 ### What I learned

 I'm finally getting to grips with the display property and relative value.
-I used this twice which it made it easier to position and style the icons and avatar section.
+I used this twice which made it easier to position and style the icons and avatar section.

 ```css
 .container .header ul {